-What it is, is that when you do your fast, it involves taking steps to lighten other loads that have resulted from sin and oppression.
+What it is is that when you do your fast, it involves taking steps to lighten loads that have resulted from sin and oppression.
 So when you fast, you are trying to figure out ways to make other people's lives—and your own—free from sin.
 When you free yourself from sin, you become humble.
 It's all part of that process.
 You are yielding to God.
 And that's the kind of action that He is going to look kindly upon.

-It should begin with getting free of sin and wickedness in ourselves—as the parable that Jesus gave about the beam in one's own eye and the speck in the other person's.
-Well, He says that you have to get rid of the beam that is in your own eye, before you can see the speck that is in the other person's eye.
+It should begin with getting free of sin and wickedness in ourselves—as in the parable that Jesus gave about the beam in one's own eye and the speck in the other person's.
+Well, He says that you have to get rid of the beam that is in your own eye before you can see the speck that is in the other person's eye.
 And this applies here.
 First, free yourself from sin.
 Obviously, you cannot free yourself from sin without the help of Jesus Christ.
 What I mean is that you seek forgiveness and then pursue repentance first yourself.
-That should be among the first things that we do when we fast—because it is in this way that we are then free to do the same for others (to lift their burdens and lighten their loads, and to help them along in this way).
+That should be among the first things that we do when we fast—because it is in this way that we are then free to do the same for others (to lift their burdens and lighten their loads and to help them along in this way).

 In John 8, Jesus had a little bit to say about this, as well.
-If you look into the commentaries, they'll say that Isaiah 58:6 is about slavery.
+If you look in the commentaries, they'll say that Isaiah 58:6 is about slavery.
 That is, that you fast in order to free people from slavery.
-And that's well and good; but the New Testament emphasis is on freedom from sin.
+And that's well and good, but the New Testament emphasis is on freedom from sin.
 And I should go beyond that to say freedom to live righteously.